 Most unsold and returned product disappears into the abyss of storerooms, never to be sold or repaired.
 By having clear processes in place and enforcing these, you will be able to keep tabs on all product, ensuring that it re-enters the distribution line and that you are making a profit, not losses.
 Returns management should enable higher gross margins and reduced operating costs, not to mention improved customer satisfaction and service quality.

 4 – Use in-house repair services for damaged products

 Getting damaged product back through the supply chain is only half the battle.
 The other half is ensuring that the product is repaired.
 In-house repair services provide more control over processes and costs and enables you to more accurately track, and adhere to, timelines.

 5 – Use Technology to your Advantage

-Reverse logistics can take many forms, but what retailers want is a client-centered and fuss-free system.
+Reverse logistics can take many forms, but what retailers want is a client-centred and fuss-free system.
 This includes collecting, reporting, repairing and returning.
-Implementing a state of the art returns management system has numerous benefits, such as reduced costs, less admin, liability protection, optimised resources and increased efficiency.
+Implementing a state-of-the-art returns management system has numerous benefits, such as reduced costs, less admin, liability protection, optimised resources and increased efficiency.